A629N Orange Street Roundabout to Ogden, Calderdale

 Why are there no speed cameras proposed?
 The dual carriageway is a 40 limit, but as a cyclist I get buzzed by vehicles doing must be nearly 70.
 And you need speed cameras above Wrigley Hill, not warning signs.
 With Gatso and Av speed cameras, you'll make a fortune in fines!!
 From Pavement Lane to Wrigley Hill, I can easily keep up to the 30 speed limit, but I get overtaken, dangerously, all the time.

-Chris Freeman asked almost 3 years ago
+Chris Freeman asked over 3 years ago

 Thank you for your feedback.
 All comments will be analysed as part of the consultation.
 A potential speed activated warning sign is also being considered on the southbound A629 under the current designs (north of the Wrigley Hill junction, as marked on the Component A overview).